 The consistency concept is a fundamental accounting principle that ensures financial statements are prepared using the same methods and procedures across reporting periods.
 By maintaining uniformity in accounting practices, the consistency concept enables stakeholders to compare financial performance over time, fostering trust and reliability.
-This article delves into the principles, significance, and applications of the consistency concept, with practical examples to highlight its role in financial reporting.
+This article delves into the principles, significance, and applications of the consistency concept, with practical examples to highlight its crucial role in financial reporting and business stability.

 1. What is the Consistency Concept?